shinkansenfinance/tamagotchi-python-flask/README.md

     $ poetry install
     $ poetry shell

-Then set the required environment variables:
+Then set the following environment variables:
-    - TAMAGOTCHI_API_KEY: A valid API Key for the Shinkansen's testing network
+    - `TAMAGOTCHI_API_KEY`: A valid API Key for the Shinkansen's testing network
-    - TAMAGOTCHI_CERTIFICATE: A certificate registered in Shinkansen's testing network
+    - `TAMAGOTCHI_CERTIFICATE`: A certificate registered in Shinkansen's testing network
-    - TAMAGOTCHI_CERTIFICATE_PRIVATE_KEY: The certificate private key
+    - `TAMAGOTCHI_CERTIFICATE_PRIVATE_KEY`: The certificate private key
+    - `TAMAGOTCHI_SENDER`: The identifier of the financial institution sending messages in the Shinkansen's testing network.
+Defaults to 'TAMAGOTCHI' if not set.
-    - FLASK_SECRET_KEY: A random string
+    - `FLASK_SECRET_KEY`: A random string

 And finally run it (inside the poetry shell):